A Rigorous Framework for the Mean Field Limit of Multilayer Neural Networks: Main Result: Connection between Neural Network and MF Limit

 Note that by definition, $\mathscr{D}_{T}\left(W,\mathbf{W}\right)$ is a random quantity due to the randomness of $\left\{ C_{i}\left(j_{i}\right)\right\} _{i\in\left[L\right]}$ and $\left\{ \mathbf{W}\left(\left\lfloor t/\epsilon\right\rfloor \right)\right\} _{t\in\left[0,T\right]}$.

 The idea of the coupling procedure is closely related to the ``propagation of chaos'' argument \cite{sznitman1991topics}.
-Here, instead of playing the role of a proof technique, the coupling serves as a vehicle to establish the connection on the basis of the neuronal embedding.
+Here, instead of playing the role of a proof technique, the coupling serves as a vehicle to establish the connection between the neural network's trajectory and the MF trajectory on the basis of the neuronal embedding.